 Market conditions are always important when buying a vacation home no matter the location.
 It will have a significant impact on the amount of money you will spend to pay for the property.

 The real estate market in Florida is a very dynamic one.
 The value of properties has seen a tremendous increase in the past few years and shows no signs of slowing down.
 If you’re considering buying a vacation home in Florida consider the

 - Interest rates and mortgage; when interest rates fall, real estate prices rise and vice versa.
-Same thing applies to mortgage rates.
+The same thing applies to mortgage rates.

 - Government taxes, subsidies, and deductions.
 Tax incentives tend to lower the overall price of residential real estate.

 - Seasonal sell-offs also affect the prices of residential properties in Florida.
-This usually occurs around areas affected by hurricane and floods.
+This usually occurs around areas affected by hurricanes and floods.